rodrigo-brito/gocity/README.md

  - The Number of Variables (NOV) correlates to the building's base size.
  - The Number of methods (NOM) correlates to the building height.

-## How To Run API in Localhost
+## Private Repositories / Localhost

-To start the API in localhost
+Install gocity:
-- Install Go 1.9+
+- `go get -u github.com/rodrigo-brito/gocity`

-- Clone repository
+Open a local project:
-- Run: `go run main.go`
+- `gocity open github.com/example/my-project`

 ## UI / Front-end